agerada/AIgarMIC/README.md

 * ~~Option to save output~~
 * ~~Parallel processing of plate image labelling~~ (unlikely to be worth effort)
 * Improve model fit - in progress (method to flag up poor annotations)
+* Specify control positions and expected MIC for control strain